stephensong/AssemblyScript/README.md

   * **silent**: `boolean`<br />
     Specifies that compilation shall be performed in silent mode without writing to stderr.
 Defaults to `false`.
   * **treeShaking**: `boolean`<br />
-    Disables built-in tree-shaking if set to `false`.
+    Disables built-in tree-shaking if set to `false`, i.e. when building a dynamically linked library.
 Defaults to `true`.
   * **internalMalloc**: `boolean`<br />
     Does not export malloc, free, memcpy, memset and memcmp when set to `true` so these can be DCEd if not used.
 Defaults to `false`.